Guide

 Additional words by: Andrew Woodhouse

-The practical driving test is a big event, and as such this is quite a big guide; but within it we cover everything you need to know – from getting it booked to collecting your licence.
+Your practical driving test is a big event, and so this is a big guide to walk you through every step – from booking your test to collecting your licence.

-To book your practical test, follow this link to look for a driving test centre near you.
-It often makes sense to go local, as you'll be familiar with the roads - but you can look elsewhere if you want.
+To book your practical test, follow this link to find a driving test centre.
+It makes sense to go local, as you'll be familiar with the roads, but you can look elsewhere if you want.

-Once you've found the centre you want, book a practical driving test appointment online (available between 6:00 am and 11:40 pm) and simply choose your date and test centre from the available options on the screen.
-You’ll need the following documents to make your booking: • UK driving licence number (found on your provisional licence) • Credit or debit card details • Driving instructor’s personal reference number (if you want to check if they’re available) You can book your test up to 18 weeks in advance.
-To book your driving test, you need to have spent at least 185 days in the last 12 months in England, Wales or Scotland.
+Once you've found the centre you want, book a practical driving test appointment online (available between 6:00 am and 11:40 pm) and choose your date and test centre.
+You’ll need the following documents to make your booking: • UK driving licence number (found on your provisional licence) • Credit or debit card details • Driving instructor’s personal reference number (to check they’re available) You can book your test up to 18 weeks in advance.
+To book your driving test, you need to have spent at least 185 days in England, Wales or Scotland over the last 12 months.
 Evening and weekend appointments are not always available or offered, so check if your preferred driving test centre offers this choice or not while booking.

 How much does a practical driving test cost?